rackerlabs/support-how-to/article-templates/concept-based-article-template.md

 Any subtopics related to a concept should use the next level heading.
 Follow the preceding guidelines for subtopics.

+For example, in the conceptual article [Understanding logrotate utility](/how-to/understanding-logrotate-utility), the section on Configuration commands has several conceptual subtopics that give more detail about the varying commands used in logrotate configuration files.

 ### Next steps (optional)

 Include any links to articles that your audience should read next.